WATCH: White House Gives Its Daily Update On Coronavirus Efforts

 Dr. Deborah Birx, a leader on the White House's coronavirus response task force, said only two countries have climbed to the peak of infection curves and then subsided: China and South Korea.

-Those were eight to 10-week curves, she said.
 Infections in other nations, including the U.S., are still climbing.
 And compounding the problem in monitoring the virus within the United States is that it was introduced in different places at different times, Birx said.

 Washington state, she said, is about two weeks ahead of New York State.
 So notwithstanding Trump's optimism about a quick return to normalcy, Birx's description suggested that different parts of the country would continue to climb through their infection curves at different rates, requiring different responses.

-Trump, all the while, sought to talk up what he said would be the quick return to business as usual, which he said would not take "months."
+Trump, all the while, sought to talk up what he said would be the quick return to business as usual, which he said would "not take months."

+The president described his vision for a coming period of weeks in which America might both try to get back to work but also continue to fight the virus: "We're going to come up with a date," he said.

 Congressional logjam